Undergraduate Program-Application Open Until October 10!

-Once the regular Oxford term starts in October (terms are shorter and more intensive than George Mason's), each student will take two tutorials.
+Once the regular Oxford term starts in October (terms are shorter and more intensive than George Mason's), each student will take two primary tutorials.

 Spring semster participants leave in early January.
 The regular Oxford term (tutorials) will start immediately.
-Each student will take two tutorials.
-Tutorials will end in early March.
-They will be followed by a three week mini-seminar tutorial.Spring participants will be accompanied by Professor Mark Jacobs who will teach the mini-seminar tutorial.
+Each student takes two primary tutorials.
+Tutorials end in early March and are then followed by a three week course taught by the Academic Director.
+Professor John O'Connor is the spring 2015 Academic Director.

-You should plan to leave the United States at least one day prior to the program start date to arrive in Oxford for the first day of the program.
+You should plan to leave the United States at least one day prior to the program start date to arrive in Oxford for arrival day, the first day of the program.
 You can schedule your return to the United States from Oxford for the last day of the program or choose to travel independently.

 - Cultural visits